 Barbell, dumbbell, and kettlebell complexes are great tools for HIIT style training, and that’s about it.

-Instead they think just super setting a bunch of exercises is going to do the job, and completely neglect the need for lighter weight, paying attention to proper movement, etc.
+Instead, they think just super-setting a bunch of exercises is going to do the job, and completely neglect the need for lighter weight, paying attention to proper movement, etc.

 Like I mentioned earlier, the gym is there to help you get better, not just get tired.

 Use proper rest periods, good form, and proper tempo.
-Not only will you make gains, but you’ll actually have energy to do cardio the right way later on.
+Not only will you make gains, but you’ll actually have the energy to do cardio the right way later on.